 Note: Despite being marketed as cash back, all three cards earn points, which you can redeem for a variety of rewards including cash.

 If you get all three credit cards for the first time, or if you haven’t earned any of the cards’ signup bonus in the past 24 months, you are eligible to earn all three bonuses.

-If you move your Chase Freedom® and Chase Freedom Unlimited® card points to your Chase Sapphire Preferred® Card and then redeem your points for travel purchases, your $540 will be worth 25% more or $675.
+If you move your Chase Freedom Flex℠ and Chase Freedom Unlimited® card points to your Chase Sapphire Reserve® and then redeem your points for travel purchases, your $892 will be worth 50% more or $1,338.

 The Chase business trifecta is a combination of the three Chase business credit cards.

 The difference between the personal and the business trifecta is that with the business cards, you earn accelerated points on business-related purchases, such as office supplies, shipping and advertising on social media and search engines.

 |Ink Business Cash℠ Credit Card||Ink Business Unlimited℠ Credit Card||Ink Business Preferred® Credit Card|

 |Rewards rate||Unlimited 1.5% cash back on all purchases.|

 |Signup bonus||$500 cash back bonus when you spend $3,000 in your first 3 months of card membership||$500 cash back bonus when you spend $3,000 in your first 3 months of card membership||100,000 bonus points when you spend $15,000 in your first 3 months of card membership|